mariapacana/markovfun/README.md

 `probs = Markovfun::Trigram.counts_to_probs(counts)`

-Generate a sentence of minimum length 4 from the probability hash.
+Generate a sentence with a specified min length (in this case, 4) from the probability hash.

 `sentence = Markovfun::Trigram.sentence_from_probs_hash(probs, 4)`

-Score the sentence by "surprisal value"
+Score the sentence by "surprisal value" given a probability has.

-`Markovfun::Trigram.score_sentence(sentence)`
+`Markovfun::Trigram.score_sentence(sentence, probs)`

 ### Sample Program